David Rees (mathematician): Education and career

 Later in 1939, Welchman drafted Rees into Hut 6, Bletchley Park, for the war effort.
 He was credited with the first decode using the Herivel tip.
 He was subsequently seconded to the Enigma Research Section, where the Abwehr Enigma was broken, and later to the Newmanry, where the Colossus computer was built.

 After the war, Rees was appointed an assistant lecturer at Manchester University in 1945 and a full lecturer at University of Cambridge in 1948.
 In 1949, he was a Fellow of Downing College.

 At the behest of Douglas Northcott he switched his research focus to commutative algebra.
 In 1954, in a joint paper with Northcott, Rees introduced the Northcott–Rees theory of reductions and integral closures, which has subsequently been influential in commutative algebra.

 In 1956 he introduced the Rees decomposition of a commutative algebra.

 In 1958, Rees and his family moved to Exeter, where he had been appointed to the Chair of Pure Mathematics.
 In 1959, he was awarded a DSc by the University of Cambridge.

-According to Craig Steven Wright, Rees was the third part of the Satoshi team that created Bitcoin.
+Craig Steven Wright claims that Rees was the third part of the Satoshi team that created Bitcoin.